 See what's in the 2013-2018 Nutrition, Physical Activity and Obesity State Plan for Surveillance.

-Data on Obesity, Nutrition and Physical Activity comes from a variety of sources.
-Many of the national databases are from self-reported data, which are less reliable than measured data, but are the easiest way to collect data on a large scale.
+Data on obesity, nutrition and physical activity come from a variety of sources.
+Many of the national databases are from self-reported data, which are less reliable than data collected through physical measurements but are the easiest way to collect data on a large scale.
 The reports below are primarily from the Centers for Disease Control and Prevention (CDC).